-Chronic vs Acute Pain – Which Type Do You Have?
+Chronic vs Acute Pain – Which Type Are You Suffering From?

-It's vital that you can distinguish between chronic and acute pain as both require different forms of treatment.
-So find out how to do that here.
+It's vital that you can distinguish between chronic and acute pain, as both require a different type of treatment.

-If your pain has been hanging around for a while then you may well be right.
+Well if your pain has been hanging around for a long time then the chances are you may be right.

-However there's also a chance that you don't.
+However, there's also a chance that it's not.

 Now I'm not saying your back doesn't hurt.

 Of course it does, that's why you're here on this site and searching the web for answers.

 But in terms of pain management it's important to distinguish whether your back pain is the chronic kind or if it's actually acute pain.

 Then you could end up doing yourself more harm than good.